 A midterm exam resit opportunity is available on last week.
 By the case of any other assessment element general rules of Students' Handbook are authoritative.

-Students are allowed to drop in at weekly office hours in the whole semester as well asin exam period when they can require for help understanding the material if it is needed.
+Students are allowed to drop in at weekly office hours in the whole semester as well as in exam period when they can require for help understanding the material if it is needed.
 After correcting both of the midterm and final exams students are allowed to take an insight into the exams at certain times.

+take an insight into the exams at certain times.

 Seen examination 0%

 Unseen examination 85 %

 Coursework (no examination) 15 %

-13. Timetabled examination required YES
+13. Timetabled examination YES

+required

 14. Length of exam 2 hours

 15. Learning materials

-Essential Acemoglu - Laibson - List: Economics, 2 nd edition

-Recommended Mankiw: Macroeconomics, 6 th edition
+EssentialRecommended Acemoglu - Laibson - List: Economics, 2 nd edition Mankiw: Macroeconomics, 6 th edition

 1. Module code: B19A06E

 2. Title: INTRODUCTION TO MANAGEMENT

 3. Credit points: 7

 4. Start term: spring

 5. Module leader: NORBERT SIPOS, DR.

 6. Accredited by: MUBS

 7. Module restrictions:

 Pre-requisite none

 Programme BSc in Business Administration and Management

 Level restrictions 4

 Other restrictions or requirements none

+Α. -